-Adding individual words to the feature vector is referred to as 'unigrams' approach.
-Here, for simplicity, we will only consider the unigrams and below are some examples of features extracted from tweets.
+Adding individual words to the feature vector is referred to as the ‘unigrams’ approach.
+Here, for simplicity, we will only consider the unigrams, and below are some examples of features extracted from tweets.

 To explain how a Naive Bayes Classifier or Support Vector Machine works is beyond the scope of this post.
 In my earlier post, I have some examples explaining the algorithms of Naive Bayes and Support Vector Machines.
 In this post, I will gloss over the mathematical and statistical underpinnings of these techniques, focusing instead on how and when to use them.

 In Naive Bayes classifiers, every feature impacts which label should be assigned to a given input value.
 To choose a label for an input value, the naive Bayes classifier begins by calculating the prior probability of each label, which is determined by checking the frequency of each label in the training set.
 At this point, we have a training set, so all we need to do is instantiate a classifier and classify test tweets.

 The Support Vector Machine (SVM) algorithm tries to find a hyperplane that separates the data into two classes as optimally as possible.
 However, for sentiment analysis, we have three classes (positive, neutral, and negative).
 How can we tackle datasets with more than two classes?